 - 1. Seismic events are not predictable and have no precursors (except for foreshocks of earthquake; these, however, cannot be identified as such at the time of their occurrence). - 2.
 Hazard progresses very rapidly in seconds and lasts up to minutes. - 3.
 Potential of aftershocks may aggravate damage due to the higher vulnerability of pre-damaged civil structures and SSCs as compared to intact ones. - 4.
-Vibratory ground motion impacts on non-safety classified civil structures and equipment at the site such as the fire brigades2 which are important for defense-in-depth. - 5.
-Seismic ground shaking at multi-unit sites affects all units contemporaneously stressing the resources for accident management.
+Vibratory ground motion impacts on non-safety classified civil structures and equipment at the site such as the fire brigades2 which are important for defence-in-depth. - 5.
+Seismic ground shaking at multi-unit sites affects all units contemporaneously stressing the recources for accident management.
 The effects and damage to the individual plants at the site may, however, be different due to different site effects (soil type below basemat), basemat depths, and construction details. - 6.
 Vibratory ground motion simultaneously affects the whole region around the site including traffic connections, support routes, and electrical grid. - 7.
 Earthquake effects have a potential impact on regional communication networks. - 8.
 Earthquakes challenge the availability of human resources from outside plant having an impact on human reliability (HRA)3.
 Seismic events therefore are different from other external hazard which progress slowly (as most types of flooding) or affect only very limited areas (such as airplane crash, lightning), but may be similar to some meteorological effects.
 NPP personnel may be distracted from nuclear safety due to private concerns (rescue, securing homes) reducing their reliability.
 HRA is thought to decrease with increasing impact (intensity) of the earthquake. - 9.
 Unclear priorities for overall emergency response by local authorities may be in conflict with the priorities for SAMG.
-The availability of rescue and support from outside the plant (e.g., fire brigades, medical aid, and heavy machines for clean-up operations) may be limited due to the simultaneous needs of civil protection outside the plant. - 10.
-Vibratory ground motion is correlated/associated with a large number of hazards including man-made hazards.
+The availability of rescue and support from outside the plant (e.g., fire brigades, medical aid, and heavy machines for clean-up operations) may be limited due to the simultaneous needs of civil protection outside the plant.

-$^{^{2}}$ The importance such effects have been highlighted by the ENSREG Stress Tests finding that some fire brigade buildings are not capable to withstand design basis seismic events althought the action of fire brigades is credited in the defence-in-depth concept (e.g., the support of core cooling by feed and bleed) (ENSREG, 2012 c).
+2 The importance such effects have been highlighted by the ENSREG Stress Tests finding that some fire brigade buildings are not capable to withstand design basis seismic events althought the action of fire brigades is credited in the defence-in-depth concept (e.g., the support of core cooling by feed and bleed) (ENSREG, 2012 c Final Report CZ).

-3 Guidance on the verification and improvement SAM strategies in the context of PSA are included in the ASAMPSA_E Report by Rahni et al. (2017).
+3 Guidance on the verification and improvement SAM strategies in the context of PSA are included in the ASAMPSA_E Report by Rahni et al. (2016).

-11. Issues related to (6) to (9) may arise from events with ground motion values below the design basis of the NPP which by themselves are not challenging the nuclear installation.
+- 10. Vibratory ground motion is correlated/associated with a large number of hazards including man-made hazards. - 11.
+Issues related to (6) to (9) may arise from events with ground motion values below the design basis of the NPP which by themselves are not challenging the nuclear installation.
 However, they may cause severe damage to other structures due to the fact that these are not designed for equally high safety standards and have higher vulnerabilities than the NPP.